SharePoint/sp-dev-docs/docs/schema/workflowinfo-element-action4.md

 <td align="left"><p>**Language**</p></td>
 <td align="left"><p>s:string</p></td>
 <td align="left"><p>optional</p></td>
 <td align="left"><p>Refers to the language of the server, not the client.
 This is notated as a language/culture pair.
-For example "en-us" is used to specify "English-United States.
+For example "en-us" is used to specify "English-United States."
 For more information, see <a href="https://msdn.microsoft.com/en-us/library/dd318693.aspx">Language Identifier Constants and Strings</a>.</p></td>
 <td align="left"><p>Values of the s:string type.</p></td>
 </tr>
 </tbody>